meteor/svelte-tutorial/tutorial/simple-todos/05-styles.md

 > For the sake of this tutorial all styles are put in a single `client/main.css` file.
 In a real Svelte application component specific styles are put in a `<style>` tag inside each component.
 These styles will be scoped to the component only.
 Read more about it [here](https://svelte.dev/docs#style).

-Replace the content of our `client/main.css` file with the one below, the idea is to have an app bar in the top, and a scrollable content including:
+Replace the content of our `client/main.css` file with the one below, the idea is to have an app bar at the top, and a scrollable content including:

 - form to add new tasks;
 - list of tasks.